kirk-iliev/SRIpy/README.md

 ```

 ## Notes
-Recommend assigning your GigE camera a static IP address.
+* Recommend assigning your Manta camera a static IP address.
 This can be done in the Vimba Viewer app from AVT.
-Note that Allied Vision has pulled support for VmbPy on MacOS in recent years, and trying to use an outdated version with this software is not recommended.
+* Note that Allied Vision has pulled support for VmbPy on MacOS in recent years, and trying to use an outdated version with this software is not recommended.
-Please use Linux or Windows.
+* Please use Linux or Windows.

+## Planned Features
+* Support for additional GigE devices

 ## References